hidayatkhan013/Python/CS 102 Programming/README.md

 ## Question # 1:
 **Create a function named convertOctalthat should take a decimal number input from user and convert it into octal.**
-Note: No output formatting should be used./
+Note: No output formatting should be used. /
-Input:/
+Input: /
-372/
+372 /
-Output:/
+Output: /
-Number in Octal: 564/
+Number in Octal: 564 /

 ## Question # 2:
-** Take an input from a user that consists of numbers, letters (both upper case and lower case letters), and symbols (@,#,$,^,&,*,%, etc.).
+**Take an input from a user that consists of numbers, letters (both upper case and lower case letters), and symbols (@,#,$,^,&,*,%, etc.).
 Create a function checkString() that counts the number of upper case letters, lower case letter, symbols and numbers and prints them accordingly. **/